Back To School Hacks- Organization Tips

-Between breakfast, after school snacks, bath time and clothes, the mama job becomes more chaotic than ever.
+Between breakfast, after school snacks, bath time, and clothes, the mama job becomes more chaotic than ever.
+You end up feeling drained and more than a little burnt out just thinking about the back to school routine!

 But what if I told you that it was possible to reduce the day to day chaos?
 GASP!

-So, save yourself the insanity this year, plan in advance and rock some of these back to school hacks to make the routine just a little smoother!
+So, save yourself the insanity this year, plan in advance, and rock some of these back to school hacks to stay organized and make the routine just a little smoother!

 We rock these recipes a couple of times each week.
 And while chia pudding and overnight oats take some time the night before (about four minutes) there is always, ALWAYS a stash of pancakes and muffins in the freezer.